 Error code Description Action 00580A1 Invalid DIMM population for mirroring mode Note: Each time you install or remove a DIMM, you must disconnect the server from the power source; then, wait 10 seconds before restarting the server.
 1. If a fault LED is lit, resolve the failure.
-2. Install the DIMMs in the correct sequence (see "Installing a memory module" on page 199).
+2. Install the DIMMs in the correct sequence (see "Installing a memory module" on page 217).
 00580A4 Memory population changed Information only.
 Memory has been added, moved, or changed.
 00580A5 Mirror failover complete Information only.
 Memory redundancy has been lost.
 Check the event log for uncorrected DIMM failure events (See "Event logs" on page 26 for more information).
 00580A6 Spare Memory Channel Activated Information only.
 Memory online-spare channel has been activated to backup a failed DIMM.
 Check the event log for uncorrected DIMM failure events.
-0068002 CMOS battery cleared 1.
-Reseat the battery.
+0068002 CMOS battery cleared Reseat the battery.
 Clear the CMOS memory (see "System-board switches and jumpers" on page 17).
-3. Replace the following components one at a time, in the order shown, restarting the server each time: a.
-Battery b.
-(Trained service technician only) System board 2011000 PCI-X PERR 1.
-Check the riser-card LEDs.
-2. Reseat all affected adapters and riser cards.
-3. Update the PCI device firmware.
-4. Remove both adapters from the riser card.
-5. Replace the following components one at a time, in the order shown, restarting the server each time: a.
-Riser card b.
-(Trained service technician only) System board
+Replace the following components one at a time, in the order shown, restarting the server each time: Battery (Trained service technician only) System board 2011000 PCI-X PERR Check the riser-card LEDs.
+Reseat all affected adapters and riser cards.
+Update the PCI device firmware.
+Remove both adapters from the riser card.
+Replace the following components one at a time, in the order shown, restarting the server each time: Riser card (Trained service technician only) System board

-- Follow the suggested actions in the order in which they are listed in the Action column until the problem is solved. - See Chapter 4, "Parts listing, Type 5454 server," on page 153 to determine which components are customer replaceable units (CRU) and which components are field replaceable units (FRU). - If an action step is preceded by "(Trained service technician only)," that step must be performed only by a trained service technician.
+- Follow the suggested actions in the order in which they are listed in the Action column until the problem is solved. - See Chapter 4, "Parts listing, Types 4255, 7945, and 7949 server," on page 157 to determine which components are customer replaceable units (CRU) and which components are field replaceable units - If an action step is preceded by "(Trained service technician only)," that step must be performed only by a trained service technician.

 Error code Description Action 2011001 PCI-X SERR Check the riser-card LEDs.
 Reseat all affected adapters and riser cards.
 Update the PCI device firmware.
 Remove the adapter from the riser card.
-Replace the following components one at a time, in the order shown, restarting the server each time: Riser card (Trained service technician only) System 2018001 PCI Express uncorrected or uncorrected error Check the riser-card LEDs.
+Replace the following components one at a time, in the order shown, restarting the server each time: Riser card (Trained service technician only) System board 2018001 PCI Express uncorrected or uncorrected error Check the riser-card LEDs.
 Reseat all affected adapters and riser cards.
 Update the PCI device firmware.
 Remove both adapters from the riser card.
-Replace the following components one at a time, in the order shown, restarting the server each time: a.
-Riser cardb.
-(Trained service technician only) System board
+Replace the following components one at a time, in the order shown, restarting the server each time: Riser card (Trained service technician only) System board

-• See Chapter 4, "Parts listing, Type 5454 server," on page 153 to determine which components are customer replaceable units (CRU) and which components are field replaceable units (FRU).
+- Follow the suggested actions in the order in which they are listed in the Action column until the problem is solved. - See Chapter 4, "Parts listing, Types 4255, 7945, and 7949 server," on page 157 to determine which components are customer replaceable units (CRU) and which components are field replaceable units - If an action step is preceded by "(Trained service technician only)," that step must be performed only by a trained service technician.